nexusformat/definitions/manual/source/nxdl.rst

 - specification of input or output of a specific software program

 ..
-The term <emphasis>the sky is the limit</emphasis> seems to apply.
+The term *the sky is the limit* seems to apply.

 The point of the
 *NeXus Application Definition*